portableant/museologi.st/photogrammetry/anu-classics.md

 date: 2019-04-01
 tags:
   - ANU
-  - Canberra
+  - canberra
-  - Photogrammetry
+  - photogrammetry
-  - Australia
+  - australia
-  - Classics
+  - classics
 ---

 In 2017, I was invited by the Digital Humanities scholars of ANU Canberra, to be RHSA visiting scholar to their department.
 Unfortunately, due to redundancy at the British Museum, I could not take this up.
 Upon moving to the Fitzwilliam Museum, I managed to go in 2019 for a 4 week stint, which was extremely productive.